hattiepwvi/Snake_io/README.md

 # Snake_io
 My Project: <br>
-Play the classic mobile Snake game for free online.
-Eat the food but don't hit the walls or your own tail!
+Play the classic mobile Snake game for free online, eat the food but don't hit the walls or your own tail!